parikshitkhanna-prog/M1_Email_Sending_Program/README.md

-Repository to Teach C Programming as per Industry Standards
+Repository to do C Programming as per Industry Standards